juxt/chatserver/README.md

-# sseproj
+# chatserver

-To demonstrate asynchronous HTTP services in Clojure
+To demonstrate an asynchronous chatserver using yada

 ## Usage